rednafi/rednafi.com/content/go/strategy_pattern.md

     [Strategy pattern in Ruby](https://refactoring.guru/design-patterns/strategy/ruby/example)

 [^4]:
-    All of this festivities can be avoided in languages that support first-class functions.
+    All of these festivities can be avoided in languages that support first-class functions.
     You could just define your strategies as functions and pass them to the caller during runtime; same idea, different implementation.